sahani-deriv/flutter-deriv-packages-1/packages/update_checker/README.md

 # update_checker

-Flutter plugin to help check if there is a new update available for the app.
-The plugin uses Firebase Database to fetch data.
-Firebase Database should look like as follows.
+update_checker plugin checks for the availability of new updates for the app using it.
-This Firebase Database needs to be updated manually or through automation whenever there is a new release.
+The plugin uses Firebase Database which needs to be updated manually or through automation whenever there is a new release.
+Firebase Database is used to fetch data which looks like the following:

 ```
 build: